Letmego1st/Regex-Tutorial/gist-template.md

 ### Bracket Expressions
 Using brackets allows a regex to match specific characters in a range.
 So, [a-z] is not looking for a or z, it's actually looking for any letters a through z.
 And in the brackets the "-" is not taken literally in the cases of a-z or 0-9.
-But after the \ to escape the period it is recognized as a literal "-".
+But after the \ to escape the period it is recognized as a literal "-" or hyphen.

 ### Greedy and Lazy Match